sagyvolkov/sherlock/README.md

-# Sherlock - the old skool detective for database performance on OCP
+# Sherlock - the old skool detective for database performance on Kubernetes/OpenShift

 <pre>
    ,_